In Short

 - what elements of your studio fit out should be consistent across different franchises;

-- how you can limit your liability by obtaining public liability insurance and making it mandatory for your franchisees to also obtain insurance; and
+- how you can limit your liability by obtaining public liability insurance and making it mandatory for your franchisees also to obtain insurance and

 - how to structure your training programs and maintain a consistent standard of teaching across your yoga studio franchise.